Feature Selection: A Data Perspective: Introduction

-\paragraph{Structures Between Features} Features could also exhibit certain types of structures in many real-world applications.
-Some well-known structures among features are group structure, tree structure, graph structure, etc. When performing feature selection, if the feature structure is not taken into consideration, the intrinsic dependencies may not be captured and the selected features may not be suitable for the data.
-Incorporating prior knowledge of feature structures can possibly help select relevant features to greatly improve the learning performance. \paragraph{}
+Features can also exhibit certain types of structures.
+Some well-known structures among features are group, tree, and graph structures.
+When performing feature selection, if the feature structure is not taken into consideration, the intrinsic dependencies may not be captured, thus the selected features may not be suitable for the target application.
+Incorporating prior knowledge of feature structures can help select relevant features to improve the learning performance greatly.